blainp/Vacuum-Suit-for-Vertical-Surface-Scaling/README.md

 # Vacuum Pump Wall Climbing Suit
-This project features a fully custom, vacuum-powered, wearable system designed for scaling flat vertical walls.
-Developed over a 2.5-years, the system utilizes a centralized backpack-mounted dual Li-Po battery system to drive a quad-appendage vacuum pad array.
-By integrating an Arduino-based real-time pressure monitoring safety loop and cross-linked electronic solenoid valves, the suit establishes a reliable, redundant matrix of negative pressure that enables a natural, synchronized climbing gait while mitigating critical points of failure.
+This project features a fully custom, vacuum-powered, wearable system designed for scaling flat vertical walls utilizing a centralized, backpack-mounted dual Li-Po battery architecture to drive a quad-appendage vacuum pad array.
+By integrating cross-linked electronic solenoid valves, the suit provides a reliable and redundant matrix where 2 contralateral appendages are always connected to the wall, enabling a natural and synchronized climbing gait.
+Additionally, an Arduino-based real-time pressure monitoring and seal integrity feedback loop was integrated to alert the user to incomplete or failed vacuum seals, preventing false assumptions of secure attachment and reducing the risk of injury.

 ---